zohl/servant-auth-hmac/README.md

 ##Status
 The library is under development.

-At the moment here is a project skeleton.
+At the moment here is a working prototype.
 Further development will proceed.